bbauska/BI-JS-for-webdev/README.md

 In the next lesson, we will see string manipulation in JavaScript.
 Thank you.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-12">1.12 String Manipulation (6:34)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi there, in the previous lesson we learned strings.
 Now in this lesson we will learn string manipulation in JavaScript.

-So let&apos;s get started.
+Let&apos;s get started.
 String manipulation refers to the process of modifying or manipulating a string of characters in some way to achieve a desired output.

 A string in a sequence of characters enclosed in quotes such as, Hello World.

-So string manipulation in JavaScript involves manipulating and transforming strings which are sequence of characters.
+String manipulation in JavaScript involves manipulating and transforming strings which are sequence of characters.

 Let&apos;s look at some most common techniques for manipulating strings in JavaScript.
 The first one is, concatenation.
 Concatenation is the process of joining two or more strings together to create a new string.
 In JavaScript you can concatenate strings using the plus operator or the concat() method.
 Let&apos;s look at the examples.